jpegleg/giant-spellbook/README.md

 ## Researcher

-The 'researcher' option is an interactive hexdump with x86_64 (intel) disassembly.
+The 'researcher' option is an interactive hexdump with x86_64 (intel) or ARM64 disassembly.
 The hexdump has color highlighting to mark ELF, PE, and Mach-O magic, ASCII control characters, and more.

 Use the 'help_map' subcommand to print the meanings of the colors and symbols and print out some tips for using this mode.
 The 'help_map' has commands and explanations for using 'researcher'.
 These commands include 'base64' and 'binary' which can